treitmayr/workshop-dust-collector/README.md

 `inventory.yml`
 * Adjust the host names to match yours, but remember to put them into the right groups, i.e. the socket for the dust collector into `vacuum`, the machine sockets into `machines`.
+* Optional: Add authentication information (user + password) to your individual hosts.
 * Adjust the power limit variables `OnWatts` and `OffWatts`, if required.

 `playbook.yml`